Day 1 - Newcastle

-Home to the world oldest monarchy and having been the capital of Demark for over 600 years, Copenhagen is a lovely place to visit.
+Home to the world’s oldest monarchy and the capital of Denmark for over 600 years, Copenhagen is a lovely place to visit.
 Historic 17th and 18th century buildings fill the city, along with magnificent castles, colourful gardens and parks.
 Visit the beautiful Amalienborg Palace - a royal residence for the reigning Queen Margrethe II which hosts wonderful museums exhibiting the lives and traditions of the past and present monarchy.
 You may also wish to visit the scenic waterfront, home to the world’s oldest entertainment park, or explore the historic streets of Nyhavn.

 Day 5 - Warnemünde, Germany

-Arrive in the Baltic’s seaside resort of Warnemünde this morning.
-Featuring a large sandy beach and relaxing holiday atmosphere, Warnemünde is the perfect place to unwind breathe in the fresh sea air.
-You can also explore the marina and town filled with interesting shops.
+Arrive in the Baltic seaside resort of Warnemünde this morning.
+Featuring a large sandy beach and relaxing holiday atmosphere, Warnemünde is the perfect place to unwind, or you can explore the marina and town filled with interesting shops.

 Day 6 - At sea

 Day 7 - Nynäshamn, Sweden